matey-jack/qmk_userspace_iris_cozy_keymap/README.md

 # Building this repository

-`qmk compile-userspace` doesn't show any error messages.
+`qmk compile-userspace` doesn't show any error messages when it fails.
 My workaround is to run `qmk compile -km cozy` instead.

 The Github Actions workflow should run the compile on every push.